 If you run a business, you are probably aware of the importance of maintaining proper data security.
-With the amount of personal information that companies have access to, protecting your data from cyber attackers is key.
-Even if you have a strong security system, there are still data security mistakes that are commonly made.
+With the amount of personal information that companies have access to, protecting your data from cyber attackers is critical.
+Even if you have a reliable security system, there are still data security mistakes that are commonly made.
 Be sure you do not fall victim to these common data security mistakes in your business.

 Make sure that your business has the proper data security it needs to prevent any problems.